replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/03-troubleshoot-1/assignment.md

 ✔️ Solution
 =================
-A random deployment has been selected and the memory limit reduced to 10Mi.
-This will cause the application to crash.
+Our chaos script randomly selected a Deployment in your application and reduced the memory limit to 10Mi, which should cause those pods to start crashing.

 Remediation
 =================